-The following side events were covered by ENBOTS on Monday, 7 November 2016:
+The following events were covered by IISD Reporting Services on Friday, 7 December 2018:

 For photo reprint permissions, please follow instructions at our Attribution Regulations for Meeting Photo Usage Page

 Maximizing Support for Indigenous Peoples' Adaptation and Mitigation Efforts: GCF & Climate Finance

 Presented by Tebtebba and Centro de Culturas Indígenas del Perú (CHIRAPAQ)

 This event explored how the Green Climate Fund (GCF) and other climate finance can support the rights of indigenous peoples as well as their own mitigation and adaptation efforts, including through implementation of the GCF’s Indigenous Peoples’ Policy.
 It was moderated by Helen Magata, Tebtebba.

 Kimaren Ole Riamit, Executive Director, Indigenous Livelihoods Enhancement Partners, Kenya (ILEPA), highlighted the negative impacts that climate action, including the deployment of renewable energy, can have on indigenous peoples if not properly safeguarded.
 He also noted that climate finance modalities remain for indigenous peoples to access and called for the creation of a dedicated GCF access window with simplified modalities for indigenous climate action.

 Lifeng Li, GCF, presented the GCF’s Indigenous Peoples Policy, noting that it centers around the concept of free, prior and informed consent (FPIC) and was developed through extensive stakeholder consultations.
 He explained that the GCF is currently developing implementation guidelines for the policy, appointing an indigenous peoples’ specialist and establishing an indigenous peoples’ advisory group.